gavanlamb/aws-certification/Services/Athena/README.md

 ## Data sources
 ## Features
+### Considerations
+* Significant cost savings and performance gains by compressing, partitioning, or converting your data to a columnar format

 ### Pros
 * Significant cost savings and performance gains by compressing, partitioning, or converting your data to a columnar format
 * Highly available